-On [•], 2023, at an extraordinary general meeting of shareholders of JCIC (the "Shareholder Meeting"), the shareholders of JCIC considered and approved and assumed the Omnibus Incentive Plan and approved the ESPP.
+On January 24, 2023, at an extraordinary general meeting of shareholders of JCIC (the "Shareholder Meeting"), the shareholders of JCIC considered and approved and assumed the Omnibus Incentive Plan and approved the ESPP.
 On the Closing Date, we assumed the Omnibus Incentive Plan and the ESPP became effective.

-The Omnibus Incentive Plan reserves for issuance of [•].
-Additionally, the Omnibus Incentive Plan provides that the aggregate number of shares of Common Stock available under the Omnibus Incentive Plan shall automatically be increased on the first day of each fiscal year following the effective date of the Omnibus Incentive Plan, by the lesser of (i) 2% of outstanding shares of Common Stock on the last business day of the immediately preceding fiscal year and (ii) such smaller number of shares as determined by the Board.
+The Omnibus Incentive Plan reserves for issuance of 15,099,137 shares of Common Stock.
+Additionally, the Omnibus Incentive Plan provides that the aggregate number of shares of Common Stock available under the

+Omnibus Incentive Plan shall automatically be increased on the first day of each fiscal year following the effective date of the Omnibus Incentive Plan, by the lesser of (i) 2% of outstanding shares of Common Stock on the last business day of the immediately preceding fiscal year and (ii) such smaller number of shares as determined by the Board.

-The ESPP reserves for issuance [•].
-The ESPP provides that the number of shares reserved and available for sale thereunder will increase automatically on the first day of each fiscal year following the effective date of the ESPP, by the lesser of (i) 1% of the outstanding shares of our Common Stock on the last business day of the immediately preceding fiscal year and (ii) such smaller number of shares as determined by the Board; provided, that the maximum number of shares that may be issued under the ESPP in any event will be a number of shares equal to [•]% of the fully diluted shares of capital stock of the Company as of the Closing, subject to adjustment in the event of a dividend or other distribution (whether in the form of cash, common stock, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, or exchange of common stock or other securities of us, or other similar event.
+The ESPP reserves for issuance 1,006,609 shares of Common Stock.
+The ESPP provides that the number of shares reserved and available for sale thereunder will increase automatically on the first day of each fiscal year following the effective date of the ESPP, by the lesser of (i) 1% of the outstanding shares of our Common Stock on the last business day of the immediately preceding fiscal year and (ii) such smaller number of shares as determined by the Board; provided that the maximum number of shares of Common Stock that may be issued under the ESPP in any event shall be 10,066,091 shares (subject to any adjustment in accordance with Section 18 of the ESPP).